 Diet for Non-Hodgkin Lymphoma

 Over the recent decades, the incidence of Non-Hodgkin lymphoma (NHL) has significantly increased.
-Diet may also play a key role in increasing or reducing the risk of Non-Hodgkin lymphoma and may also improve or worsen the cancer treatments and treatment side effects in NHL patients.
-To evaluate the association of various dietary components with the risk of Non-Hodgkin lymphoma and treatment outcomes, several observational and clinical studies have been performed by researchers across the world.
+Diet/Foods may also play a key role in increasing or reducing the risk of Non-Hodgkin lymphoma and may also improve or worsen the cancer treatments and treatment side effects in NHL patients.
+To evaluate the association of various dietary components (foods and supplements) with the risk of Non-Hodgkin lymphoma and treatment outcomes, several observational and clinical studies have been performed by researchers across the world.
 Let us now zoom in to some of these clinical and observational studies.

 Studies associated with Diet, Supplements and Nutritional Status in Non-Hodgkin Lymphoma Patients